ballerina-attic/module-ballerinax-cassandra/README.md

         }
     }

-    selectRet = conn->selectData("select id, name, salary from testballerina.person where id = ? and name = ?" +
+    selectRet = conn->query("select id, name, salary from testballerina.person where id = ? and name = ?" +
         "ALLOW FILTERING", Person, pID, pName);

     if (selectRet is table<record {}>) {